AmandaFernandes0701/Insta-Ghost-Followers/README.md

 **Insta Ghost Followers** is a simple and educational project developed to identify "ghost followers" on Instagram, i.e., people you follow but who don't follow you back.
 The project was created to explore the `instagrapi` library, which allows programmatic interaction with Instagram's API.

 ⚠️ **Warning**: This project is **for educational purposes only**.
-We do not recommend using it with personal accounts, as Instagram may block or suspend accounts that make excessive or improper use of its API.
+I do not recommend using it with personal accounts, as Instagram may block or suspend accounts that make excessive or improper use of its API.
 Always use a test or dummy account.

 ---